 - An individual’s consumption of alcohol or other drugs never places them at fault for being sexually assaulted or victimized by any other form of gender-based misconduct.

 The College’s primary concern is for the safety and well-being of its students and other members of the College community.
 Therefore it is imperative that you report sexual assault, harassment and other forms of gender-based misconduct, even if those involved may be violating other College policies, such as those regarding underage alcohol consumption.
 The College expects that members of the community will look out for each other and immediately report troubling behavior so that the College can put a stop to it, address the effects of the behavior and prevent its recurrence.
+Students who report or cooperate with an investigation of sexual assault, domestic or dating violence and stalking will not be charged with violating the Alcohol or Drug policies of Manhattan College related to that violation.
+However, the student may be referred without conduct charges to the Alcohol and Drug Counselor available through the Manhattan College Counseling Center to support their health and well-being.
 If you are not sure whether misconduct has occurred please contact the Title IX coordinator or one of the other individuals listed.

 Safe Bystander Interventions

 Observers of a sexual assault or other types of gender or intimate partner based misconduct such as domestic violence, dating violence, or stalking, may be able to help the victim.
 However, it is important that you do so in a positive manner and in a way that keeps you and the victim safe.
 Appropriate interventions will depend on the situation.
 Safe and appropriate options for bystanders may include calling the public safety office in violent or potentially violent situations, intervening if you believe someone is in a potentially uncomfortable or unsafe situation, and/or encouraging the target of such conduct to report the incident and seek support.